-Tarquin Bennett-Coles, Carmichael Fisher’s Principal Consultant in Life Sciences Practice, says the need for some members of leadership teams with broader skills and experience is now being widely recognised by companies in this cross-over space.
-The need for managerial agility in recognising skills gaps and plugging them with the right people is paramount for a successful business.
+Justin Hobday, Carmichael Fisher Partner, says the need for some members of leadership teams with broader skills and experience is now being widely recognized by companies in this cross-over space.
+The need for managerial agility in recognizing skills gaps and plugging them with the right people is paramount for a successful business.
 “Original teams may well be very focused on the healthcare benefits of their potential projects and have extensive experience in that field,” he says.
-“Their skills may be highly specialised.
+“Their skills may be highly specialized.
 “However, lucrative consumer applications could transform the future of a company.
 They could ensure its viability and its ability to carry out further research and development in important areas of life sciences.

 Two case studies show the importance of that approach:

 How technology developed as a cancer diagnostic became a tool in the war on terror